3.1 Lab Goals

 3.2.3 Housekeeping & Launching RStudio

 Again, we would like to start a new project from scratch with a clean R Script.
 Please do the following steps.
-If you have any questions about these steps, please refer to the previous chapters for help.
+If you have any questions about these steps, please refer to Chapter 1.3 Launching RStudio for help.

 • Step 1: Make sure all existing R projects are properly closed.